simonheng/capacitor-camera-preview/README.md

 ```

 Gets the safe area insets for Android devices.
-Returns the top and bottom insets in dp and the current orientation.
+Returns the top notch/camera cutout inset in dp and the current orientation.
+This specifically targets the top cutout area (notch, punch hole, etc.) that all modern phones have.

 **Returns:** <code>Promise&lt;<a href="#safeareainsets">SafeAreaInsets</a>&gt;</code>